-- Chronic absenteeism rate is higher for Students with Disabilities, White, and Socioeconomically Disadvantaged students than Hispanic students. - 2.
-While the overall chronic absenteeism rate is below 10% and declined, there was an increase in chronic absenteeism for the White and Students with Disabilities groups. - Chronic absenteeism is often best addressed by forming supportive relationships with the students and their families.
-This is a high priority for site administration.
+- 1. Per the 2022 data, chronic absenteeism rate is highest for Socioeconomically Disadvantaged students. - 2.
+Chronic absenteeism is often best addressed by forming supportive relationships with students and their families.
+This continues to be a high priority for Denair Middle School staff.